wolfricoz/ageverifier/docs/database.md

 - The commands are limited to whitelisted servers.
 If your server is not whitelisted, please join the support server and open a ticket.
 - The data retrieved or modified by these commands is only allowed to be shared with relevant parties.
+- All changes are logged and may be reviewed in cases of abuse.